 Etiquette Night/Manners Dinner – Growing up, we had a dinner dance for the kids 14 and up.
 It was SO fun.
 You’d be matched up with a “date” and be encouraged to use proper etiquette while eating a yummy dinner, and then there would be a dance afterward.
 The week before it, we would have an etiquette night where we learned proper manners for eating out, how to set a table, etc.

 Outdoor cooking – Dutch oven cooking, cooking over a fire, cooking with a grill…whatever.
-Teach the girls how to cook outside!
+Teach the youth how to cook outside!
 Here are some great dutch oven recipes.

-Gardening Night – Help the girls learn how to garden!
-This could be a fun, hands on one at someone’s house.
+Gardening Night – Help the youth learn how to garden!
+This could be a fun, hands-on one at someone’s house.

 Interior Design/Decorating Tips – This was an activity that was done in Relief Society once, and it was so fun!
 We had salads and sandwiches to start with, and then a sister in the ward who is an interior designer gave a short presentation on easy ways to decorate our home.
 I loved it!

 Technology night – learn how to safely use the internet and social media as teens and adults.